Parametric inference for the discretely observed multivariate Hawkes process using particle Markov Chain Monte Carlo: Discussion

 \section{Discussion}

-This work contributes a methodology for analysing terrorist activity using discretely observed point process data, addressing limitations in existing approaches.
-Specifically, an unbiased SMC estimate of the intractable likelihood function is implemented, with parameter estimates for the MHP obtained from a PMMH-MCMC algorithm.
-Numerical evidence shows that our SMC algorithm, using the ordered uniform proposal distribution, outperforms a multivariate extension of the Poisson proposal distribution in \cite{chenEstimatingHawkesProcess2024}.
-In simulation experiments, our methodology produces statistically efficient estimators of the MHP under varying levels of aggregation and outperforms the competing MCEM method of \cite{shlomovichMultivariate2022}.
+This work contributes a procedure for estimating the parameters of the multivariate Hawkes process from discretely observed data.
+An unbiased estimate of the intractable likelihood is obtained using SMC with adaptive resampling, with parameter estimates obtained from a PMMH algorithm.
+Numerical evidence shows that our SMC algorithm, using the ordered uniform proposal distribution, outperforms a multivariate extension of the Poisson proposal in \cite{chenEstimatingHawkesProcess2025}, which enables quality estimates to be obtained with few particles.
+In simulation experiments, our methodology produces statistically efficient point estimates of the parameters of the MHP across varying levels of aggregation, outperforming the competing MCEM \citep{shlomovichMultivariate2022} and coarse-grained Hawkes process \citep{koyamaCoarseGrainedHawkesProcesses2025} methods in terms of mean-squared error.
+Performance is comparable to the Bayesian MCMC method of \cite{zhouBayesianInferenceAggregated2025}, although in the examples provided, the PMMH method obtains estimates significantly faster.
+The PMMH estimator can be used to estimate data from unequally spaced observations and/or with a time-varying background rate, and it provides immediate uncertainty quantification.

-In application to terror attack data in Pakistan and Afghanistan, the PMMH estimates agree with the observed data and standard error estimates are provided, which are not available when using the MCEM algorithm.
-Our proposed methodology does not incur any loss of information from data augmentation and allows for continuous time modelling of terrorism events.
-Furthermore, the flexibility of the SMC and PMMH algorithms to handle non-constant baseline intensities enables the modelling of terrorism over long time periods with shifting background dynamics.
+In application to terror attack data across Khyber Pakhtunkhwa in Pakistan and Kabul--Nangarhar in Afghanistan, the PMMH estimator produced point estimates that agreed with the observed data.
+Our method avoids any loss of information from data augmentation used in other Hawkes process models of terror attack data \citep{tenchSpatiotemporalPatternsIED2016, junFlexibleMultivariateSpatiotemporal2024}, and does not require the model to be discretised, as in \cite{porterSelfexcitingHurdleModels2012}.

-The estimators drawn from the PMMH algorithm are taken to be the center of the invariant distribution of the MCMC sample.
-Though they have demonstrated good performance, we rely fundamentally on the assumption that the MLE is consistent and asymptotically normal to justify this choice.
+The estimators drawn from the PMMH algorithm are taken to be the centre of the invariant distribution of the MCMC sample.
+Although they have demonstrated good performance, we rely fundamentally on the assumption that the MLE is consistent and asymptotically normal to justify this choice.
 A proof detailing the conditions under which such properties hold will be pursued in other works.
 Theoretical treatments of SMC and PMMH methods in general contexts are also available \citep{delmoralMeanFieldSimulation2013, andrieuParticleMarkovChain2010}.
 Limiting results for these algorithms are also of interest for future exploration.